Rate Limiting on the KIT Mail Servers

 Implemented Countermeasures

 To alleviate this problem, rate limiting has been activated on the outgoing mail servers of the KIT.
 The rate limiting ensures that a sender can only send a certain amount of emails in a given time slot.
-If this threshold is exceeded, the outgoing mail servers will still accept the remaining emails from the sender, but they will be handled with a certain delay.
+If this threshold is exceeded, the outgoing mail servers will handle mails from this sender with a certain delay.

 Furthermore the number of bounces generated by non-deliverable emails are now closely monitored.
 With these limits the SCC is able to detect and block SPAM waves originating from compromised KIT accounts.
 This prevents that the outgoing mail servers of the KIT get listed on blacklists, which increases the availability and functionality of the mail service of the KIT.